Louis Poulsen

 Manufacturer: Louis Poulsen & Co A/S, Copenhagen, Denmark.

-Other versions: The Verner Panton Moon pendant lamp exists in several versions and was produced by different manufacturers.
-This example is the aluminium version made by Louis Poulsen.
-An aluminium version was also produced by Verpan, while a plastic version was made by Vitra.
-The lamp was produced in two sizes; this example measures Ø 44.5 cm (17.51 inches), and a larger version also exists.
+Other versions: The Verner Panton Moon pendant lamp was produced in several versions and by different manufacturers over time.
+This example is the early aluminium version made by Louis Poulsen.
+The design was later reissued by Verpan, and both metal and plastic versions are known.

 Verner Panton